The Legal Bit

 Equality & Diversity

 Warrington & Vale Royal College is committed to providing an environment that promotes equality for all and celebrates its diverse community.
-To read more of our Equality and Diversity Statement please click here.
+Click the links to read our Equality & Diversity Statement and our Equality & Diversity Annual Report.

 Student Behaviour and Disciplinary Policy

-Please click here for the key policy underpinning the Student Behaviour & Disciplinary Process for the college.
+Find out more about the key policy underpinning the Student Behaviour & Disciplinary Process for the college here: Student Behaviour & Disciplinary Process

 European Social Fund (ESF)